Four colleagues play a board game in a bright, modern corporate event space with large windows.

 For deeper insights on workplace culture, discover more content on the Naboo blog.

-While immediate fun is valuable, the goal is observable behavioral change.
-Link gameplay to tangible workplace metrics.
+Immediate fun matters, but the goal is observable behavior change.
+Connect gameplay to tangible workplace metrics.

 A simple feedback loop focused on observed behaviors:

 1. Self-Assessment Score (Pre- and Post-Game): Have participants rate confidence (1-5) in the target skill before and after play.
-Look for increased self-reported confidence.
+Look for higher self-reported confidence.

 2. Observer Feedback: Appoint a non-playing facilitator to document specific behavioral evidence.
 Did they witness effective role rotation in Pandemic?
 Did they note frustration handling in Hanabi?